pingcap/blog/_posts/2016-11-09-Deep-Dive-into-TiKV.md

 # About TiKV

-TiKV (The pronunciation is: /'taɪkeɪvi:/ tai-K-V, etymology: titanium) is a distributed Key-Value database which is based on the design of Google Spanner and HBase, but it is much simpler without dependency on any distributed file system.
+TiKV (The pronunciation is: /'taɪkeɪvi:/ tai-K-V, etymology: titanium) is a distributed Key-Value database which is based on the design of Google Spanner, F1, and HBase, but it is much simpler without dependency on any distributed file system.

 # Architecture